 The Alpaca Farm – Situated 4km from Mitzpe Ramon, it is home to lots of lovely animals, like alpacas and llamas.
 It’s a great place for children but also for couples.
 Prices start at $190.

-There are three low-budget places I like to recommend:
+There are two low-budget places I like to recommend:

 Silent Arrow – If you have a car then I can highly recommend this place.
 On the outskirts of Mitzpe Ramon, this is a small place with private domes and dormitory tents.
 The perfect budget option for desert lovers.